alanbraz/cognitive-head-hunter/README.md

 8. Restart your application.

-Now you just need to configure your project, follow instructions bellow.
+Now you just need to configure your project, follow the instructions bellow.

 ## Configuration instructions